Paying for Health Care

 Medicaid is health insurance for persons with low incomes.
 Medicaid is funded by both federal and state governments, but each state administers its own Medicaid plan and has its own requirements and regulations.
 Medicaid coverage is broader than Medicare, covering additional services such as long-term care and supportive living facilities, but finding providers who accept Medicaid can be difficult.
 Eligibility to receive Medicaid is typically measured by considering your monthly income along with the value of your property, possessions, and savings, including a “look back” to your assets over the past several years.
 Individuals may sometimes be advised by a professional advisor to “spend down” their assets so that they become eligible for Medicaid.
 In addition, Medicaid allows for certain wealth and income transfers to a spouse or to special trusts for the benefit of a disabled person without affecting eligibility.

-Because Medicare often does not cover important types of care, many individuals choose to purchase “medigap” policies from private insurance companies.
+Because Medicare often does not cover important types of care, many individuals choose to purchase “Medigap” policies from private insurance companies.
 Medigap policies may cover types of care not covered by Medicare and may cover Medicare premiums, co-payments, and other costs.
+Start here for more details about “Medigap” insurance policies.

 Long-Term Care Insurance